katiec2116/README-Generator/README.md

 ## Usage

 Use `node index.js` to start running the file.
-After answerign all the questions the markdown file will be created with a title  **README-2.md**
+After answering all the questions, the markdown file will be created with a title  **README-2.md**